T-cell Transfer Therapy

-Most patients have a mild form of cytokine release syndrome, but in some people it may be severe or life threatening.
+Most people have a mild form of cytokine release syndrome.
+But in some people, it may be severe or life-threatening.

 Also, although CAR T cells are designed to recognize proteins that are found only on cancer cells, they can also sometimes recognize normal cells.
 Depending on which normal cells are recognized, this can cause a range of side effects, including organ damage.

 TIL therapy can cause capillary leak syndrome.
 This syndrome causes fluid and proteins to leak out of tiny blood vessels and flow into surrounding tissues, resulting in dangerously low blood pressure.
 Capillary leak syndrome may lead to multiple organ failure and shock.

 For more information about CAR T-cell therapy see CAR T-Cell Therapy: Engineering Patients' Immune Cells to Treat Their Cancers.